Siunami/Latticework/README.md

 This repository contains a research prototype of Latticework, implemented as an Obsidian plugin.
 Latticework is a system designed to unify annotation with freeform text editing in the context of personal knowledge management tools.

-You can read more about its goals and design the research report: [https://www.matthewsiu.com/Latticework](https://www.matthewsiu.com/Latticework)
+You can read more about its goals and design in the research report: [https://www.matthewsiu.com/Latticework](https://www.matthewsiu.com/Latticework)

 ## Important Note